E-goi/smart-marketing-for-wp/readme.txt

 - Add PT-BR translations

 = 2.3.3 =
 - RSS Feed - Fixed compatibility with other plugins

 = 2.3.2 =
 - Web Push - Fixed compatibility with Elementor Page Builder and WPBakery Page Builder

 = 2.3.1 =
 - RSS Feed - Improvements

 = 2.3.0 =
 - RSS Feed - Create RSS feeds with your WordPress Posts or Products

 = 2.2.3 =
 - Minor bug fixes in Simple Forms

 = 2.2.2 =
 - Minor bug fixes

 = 2.2.1 =
 - Minor bug fixes

 = 2.2.0 =
 - Integration with E-goi Web Push
 - Enable Double Opt-In option on subscriber forms
 - Simple form minor bug fixes

 = 2.1.4 =
 - Show the language when is selected on widget
 - Fixed compatibility with the_widget function

 = 2.1.3 =
 - Fixed subscriber email when is guest in Process Order

 = 2.1.2 =
 - Fixed the removal of simple forms in the deactivation of the plugin
 - Widgets improvements
 - Fixed compatibility with Yith Woocommerce Composite Products

 = 2.1.1 =
 - Minor Translations changes
 - Minor Bug Fixes

 = 2.1.0 =
 - Simple Forms - option to choose a list, a language and a tag that the subscribers will be associated
 - Subscriber Bar - option to choose a list, a language and a tag that the subscribers will be associated
 - Widget - option to choose a list, a language and a tag that the subscribers will be associated

 = 2.0.7 =
 - Products endpoint improvements
- - Minor Bug Fixes

 = 2.0.6 =
 - Minor Translations changes

 = 2.0.5 =
 - Minor Bug Fixes

 = 2.0.4 =
 - Simple Form improvements

 = 2.0.3 =
 - Products endpoint improvements

 = 2.0.2 =
 - Products endpoint improvements

 = 2.0.1 =
 - Minor Bug Fixes

 = 2.0.0 =
 - Track&Engage - Improvements and corrections
 - Fix security failure (XSS)
 - Fix error in RSS pages
 - Fix the error when changing the form type in the advanced form
 - Simple Forms - creating a simple form that generates a shortcode
 - JSON Endpoint - This endpoint returns the produts info in a JSON
 - Integration with WPBakery Page Builder
 - Integration with Page Builder By SiteOrigin

 = 1.1.1 =
 - Minify Admin/Public JS files

 = 1.1.0 =
 - Menus updated
 - Design refactored
 - Translations updated
 - New Page Added - Ecommerce
 - E-goi Forms Refectored
 - Subscriber Bar Improvements
 - Minor Bug Fixes

 = 1.0.16 =
 - Track&Engage - Improvements
 - Widgets Corrections & Improvements
 - Translations Updated
 - Subscription Forms Improvements
 - Subscriber Bar Improvements

 = 1.0.15 =
 - ContactForm7 - Improvements and new fields ready to map

 = 1.0.14 =
 - ContactForm7 - Improvements
 - ContactForm7 - Update Subscriber Improved

 = 1.0.13 =
 - Integrations Improvements - area now hidden when integration is off
 - ContactForm7 Integration Improvements
 - Manual Sincronization for E-goi Users with Wordpress Optimized
 - Map Custom Fields Improvements
 - Widgets Improvements
 - Translations Updated
 - Minor Bug Fixes

 = 1.0.12 =
 - ContactForm7 Integration Improvements

 = 1.0.11 =
 - Widgets Improvements

 = 1.0.10 =
 - WooCommerce Integration Improvements

 = 1.0.9 =
 - Subscriber Bar responsiveness improvements
 - Sincronization of E-goi Users with Wordpress Optimized
 - Newsletter subscription checkbox on Guest Checkout (WooCommerce)
 - Translations Updated
 - Minor Bug Fixes

 = 1.0.8 =
 - ContactForm7 Integration improvements
 - Minor Bug Fixes

 = 1.0.7 =
 - Translations Updated
 - Widgets Improvements

 = 1.0.6 =
 - Translations Updated
 - Correction of forms status in FrontOffice
 - Improvements

 = 1.0.5 =
 - Improvements

 = 1.0.4 =
 - Translations - new strings added and fixed

 = 1.0.3 =
 - Minor Bug Fixes

 = 1.0.2 =
 - Translations: is now translated to pt-PT and es-ES

 = 1.0.1 =
 - Contact Form 7: is now possible to add extra fields to integrate with E-goi

 = 1.0.0 =
 - First Version to be released.